Automations

 Enabling and disabling

-Use the toggle in the automation list to enable or disable an automation.
-Disabled automations keep their configuration but won't fire.
-For recurring automations, disabling cancels the next scheduled run and enabling reschedules it.
+Disabled automations keep their configuration but will not fire.
+For recurring automations, disabling removes the scheduled run and enabling registers it again.

 Deleting an automation